alleyinteractive/wp-bulk-task/README.md

-# WP-CLI Bulk Task
+# WP Bulk Task

 [![Readme Standard Spec Badge](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A library to assist with running performant bulk tasks against posts via WP-CLI.
+A library to assist with running performant bulk tasks against WordPress posts.

 ## Background

-This package provides a library to make it easier to run bulk tasks against a WordPress database using WP-CLI in a performant way.
+This package provides a library to make it easier to run bulk tasks against a WordPress database in a performant way.
 It includes functionality to search through a WordPress database for posts using WP_Query-style arguments and keeps a cursor of its location within the database in case it is interrupted and needs to start again.

 ## Releases